Deming Lewis

-Willard Deming Lewis was an American academic that served as the tenth president of Lehigh University from 1964 to 1982.
+Willard Deming Lewis was an American academic who served as the tenth president of Lehigh University from 1964 to 1982.
 During which most of the modern campus of Lehigh was constructed, earning him the moniker of the man who "made Lehigh great."

 Biography

 Early life

-Lewis was born in 1915 to Willard Lewis and Constance née Deming in Augusta, Georgia.
-At the age of 16 Lewis enrolled at Harvard University where he earned the B.A., M.A., and Ph.D. in physics.
-He was also a member of the Harvard Squash and Tennis teams.
+Lewis was born in 1915 to Willard Lewis, and Constance née Deming in Augusta, Georgia.
+At the age of 16 Lewis enrolled at Harvard University, where he earned a B.A., M.A., and Ph.D. in physics.
+He was also a member of the Harvard Crimson men's squash team and tennis team.
 A Rhodes Scholar in advanced mathematics, he also received two additional degrees at Oxford University.

-In 1941 Deming joined Bell Telephone Laboratories eventually becoming director of communications systems.
-During his time at Bell Deming had thirty-three U.S. patents to his name on components and systems such as microwave filters, antennas, and digital error detection.
+In 1941, Deming joined Bell Telephone Laboratories, eventually becoming director of communications systems.
+During his time at Bell, Deming had thirty-three U.S. patents to his name on components and systems such as microwave filters, antennas, and digital error detection.
 Lewis also managed the team that pioneered telephone switching systems.
-In 1962 NASA asked Bell to form a systems engineering organization to guide the Apollo program with Lewis being one of the four Bell leaders that managed this effort for Bellcomm.
+In 1962, NASA asked Bell to form a systems engineering organization to guide the Apollo program, with Lewis being one of the four Bell leaders who managed this effort for Bellcomm.